"You Can't Ban Queer Joy" Poster + Social Media Campaign

 Process

-Historically, rave culture distinguished itself through its intentional inclusivity, creating spaces where marginalized communities—particularly queer individuals—could gather freely.
+For this piece, I drew upon inspiration from 90s rave posters.
+Historically, rave culture distinguished itself through its intentional inclusivity, creating spaces where marginalized communities — particularly queer individuals — could gather freely.
 This ethos extended to the visual language of the movement, which embraced bold aesthetics centered on joy, freedom, and transcendence.
 Events like "Space" and "Fantazia" promised more than entertainment; they offered portals to alternate realities.

-My final poster was an ode to Typefesse, a typeface by Velvetyne Type, whose design explores the idea of the human body's ability to shape itself in a variety of ways, synchronizing with the alphabet.
-Thinking about the outlawing of queer bodies and bodily autonomy, its celebration of the human body in different formations resonated with me.
+This poster was an ode to Typefesse, a typeface by Velvetyne Type (Océane Juvin), whose design explores the idea of the human body's ability to shape itself in a variety of ways, synchronizing with the alphabet.
+Thinking about the outlawing of queer bodies and bodily autonomy, its celebration of the human body in different formations resonated with the theme of queer joy.

-A backdrop of pastel crayon marks amplifies the text's sense of playfulness and innocence.
+A backdrop of scanned crayon marks amplifies the text's sense of playfulness and innocence.